How to Prove Parental Alienation in Texas

 Parental alienation can harm your relationship with your child

-Parental alienation is a term to describe what can happen when one parent attempts to “alienate” a child from their other parent through a campaign of denigration, criticism, and disinformation.
+Parental alienation is a term used to describe what can happen when one parent attempts to “alienate” a child from their other parent through a campaign of denigration, criticism, and disinformation.
+Parental alienation can result in canceled or skipped visits, even if they’re required per court orders.

 A consequence of parental alienation is known as “parental alienation syndrome.”
 This refers to the psychological damage experienced by both the alienated parent and their child.
-The child may act out against the alienated parent, displaying behavior such as defensiveness, lack of empathy towards them, and refusal to spend time with them.
+The child may act out against the alienated parent, displaying behavior such as defensiveness, lack of empathy toward the parent, and refusal to spend time with them.
 Left unresolved, this can lead to long-term psychological issues for both parent and child.

 Signs of parental alienation

 This type of behavior can be a form of emotional child abuse.
 It’s not okay for someone to treat another person like this.
-Therefore, if any of these signs are present, it is important to seek help from an experienced professional so the best course of action can be determined.
+Therefore, if any of these signs are present, seek help from an experienced professional so the best course of action can be determined.

 The negative effects of parental alienation on a child can stay with them into adulthood.
 It may be helpful to seek individual therapy with a mental health professional for both yourself and your child.